MicrosoftDX/kurvejs/docs/graph.md

         )
     )

+In other words, QueryBuilder lets you continue to do operations on the returned object.

 ## Paginated Collections

 Operations which return paginated collections can return a "_next" request object.
 This can be utilized in a recursive function: